When I asked my dad about his childhood, his first remark was “growing up, I didn’t realize we were poor.”

 High School "Happy Days"

 With only one class left between him and his high school diploma (not to mention he had West Virginia University scouting him for football), my dad decided it was more important to serve his country and joined the Air Force instead.
-Or perhaps the reason for his premature departure was because his teacher disregarded his straight A record and failed him because of his attendance, or lack thereof.
+Perhaps the reason for his premature departure was that his teacher disregarded his straight-A record and failed him because of his attendance or lack thereof.
 Rather than having to retake the class, Don “Bucky” Smith gave them the bird, got out of dodge and never looked back.

 I went to high school with Donald.
 I saw him at our last h.s.
 Reunion.
 He was a good football player & very smart.
 I just had my 90th birthday,& think about our high schools days a lot.